smhxx/atom-ts-transpiler/README.md

 <details>
 <summary><b>Can't I just transpile my package myself?</b></summary>

 Yes, absolutely.
 In fact, *this* package is written in TypeScript and transpiled prior to publishing.
-However, it's a bit more complicated for Atom packages than it is for npm, in part because apm doesn't currently support `prepublish` scripts.
-With a custom transpiler, the interpretation of your TypeScript code is handled automatically by Atom itself, with zero performance penalty after the first time the package is installed and run.
-Either approach is completely valid, so it's up to you to decide which is right for your project.
+However, it's a bit more complicated for Atom packages, since your package is hosted directly from its GitHub repo, rather than published to an external package repository like npm.
+Users download your package exactly as it exists on your master branch, so if you want your code to be transpiled *prior to* distribution, you'll have to actually commit the transpiled output to the repo (e.g. by setting up a pre-commit hook to run `tsc`,) and the user will end up downloading both the TypeScript and JavaScript versions, anyway.
+With a custom transpiler, all that mess can be avoided.
+The transpilation of your TypeScript code is handled automatically by Atom itself, with zero performance penalty after the first time the package is installed and run.
 </details>
 <details>
 <summary><b>How can I contribute to the project?</b></summary>